elehcimd/mltraq/mkdocs/index.md

 ## Motivations & benefits

-* **Offers extreme interoperability**: Using native database types, Numpy and PyArrow native serialization, and a safe subset of opcodes for Python pickles.
+* **Offers extreme tracking and interoperability**: Using native database types, Numpy and PyArrow native serialization, and a safe subset of opcodes for Python pickles.

 * **Promotes distributed collaboration**: Seamlessly create, store, manage, reload, resume and share experiments with your team in-memory or [using any SQL database](advanced/storage.md).